gabrielluchese/gabrielluchese/README.md

 :desktop_computer: A little about me:
 ----------------------------------------------------------------------------------------------

-Computer science student passionate about software development.
+<h4>Computer science student passionate about software development.
 Always looking to learn something

 :gear: Some Tool and Tech I use: